Micro Unit Part Three

 Reflection of the activity

-This activity helps sus tie in one of our main themes, “Human–object interactions and agency of non-humans, (Bennett 2010).
+This activity physicalized one of the main themes from our initial research, ‘Human object interactions and agency of non-humans' (Bennett 2010).
 Demonstrating that this object is not just a towel, it can be many things to many different people.

 References